 Once we have the editor, we get the underlying text buffer with getBuffer: because multiple editors can be editing the same buffer at the same time, the underlying buffer is a separate object of the editor.
 Normally the buffer cannot be empty, but for safety's sake we check for this and display a message if no buffer is found.
 Once the buffer is found, we loop through our list of identifiers we wish to uppercase, and call DoUppercase, passing it the buffer and the keyword we wish to uppercase.

-The TAtomTextBuffer object has search (and replace) methods: Scan, BackwardsScan and replace which allow us to do what we want the forward scan, this avoids the danger that the search algorithm gets stuck in an infinite loop, because the replacement text will also match the search expression.
+The TAtomTextBuffer object has search (and replace) methods: Scan, BackwardsScan and replace which allow us to do what we want.

+Unfortunately, the replace method does not allow to use placeholders in the replacement text, so we opt for the BackwardsScan method.
+Using the backwards scan instead of the forward scan, this avoids the danger that the search algorithm gets stuck in an infinite loop, because the replacement text will also match the search expression.
 The routine starts with creating a regular expression that will only match whole-word forms of the keyword, and a lowercase and uppercase version of the search term.